 For many new businesses, securing loans is an essential first step.
 Most owners don’t have the capital to get everything started.
 Retail leases, advertising, and hiring an entire team are all expensive.

 Equipment loans are granted to small businesses in need of new equipment or replacement of existing equipment.
-Such equipment might be needed to producing, processing, manufacturing, or distributing a certain product.
-These could be certain piece of machinery, ovens or refrigeration, computer systems, copiers/printers, or commercial vehicles, to name a few.
-These items are all essential for the business operating well, so securing a loan or lease is absolutely imperative in many cases.
+Such equipment might be needed to produce, process, manufacture, or distribute a certain product.
+These could be certain pieces of machinery, ovens or refrigeration, computer systems, copiers/printers, or commercial vehicles, to name a few.
+These items are all essential for the business to operate well, so securing a loan or lease is absolutely imperative in many cases.

 Without stating the obvious too much here, here are some basic cases where a business might need to finance some new equipment.